oils-for-unix/oils/doc/oil-help.md

 #### pp

 Pretty prints interpreter state.
-Some of these are implementaion details, subject to change.
+Some of these are implementation details, subject to change.

 Examples: